“Here's the guest room!"

 Terra hid her face in her hands.

-The silver-haired girl, who had looted two cushions to the attic despite her initial reluctance to be taken in, had changed her behavior since then.
-She gradually began to stray further into the territory downstairs, making her way in and out of air vents somewhere.
+The silver-haired girl, who had looted two cushions for the attic despite her initial reluctance to be taken in, changed her behavior afterwards.
+She gradually began straying further into the territory downstairs, coming in and going out by way of air vents somewhere.

-Her incursions during the day were frequent.
-Terra received notifications on her minicell while she was at her day job.
-Residences had their own Dwelling System, which was similar to the Boating System's interface between the ship's sensors and crew.
-The Dwelling System let the owner know if any doors opened while the house was vacant, who had walked by in the corridors, and monitored the details of electricity and oxygen usage.
+Her daytime incursions were frequent.
+Terra was notified about them by minicell while she was at her day job.
+Residences had their own Dwelling System, which was similar to the Boating System's crew/sensor interface.
+The Dwelling System let the owner know when doors opened while the house was vacant, reported who walked by in the corridor, and monitored details like electricity and oxygen usage.

-For starters, Diode had printed 100 meters of nylon, 100 meters of double-sided tape, and dozens of contraceptives with the dressing room printer.
-Unable to understand what Diode was doing, she watched as Diode printed some recycled cloth scraps, a 15-liter container, water, and ethanol.
-Even more confusingly, she stole fifteen cushions from here and there around the house.
-Besides the cushions, Diode also stole shoes, a frame, a pen, an emergency button and an antique tight suit.
+For starters, Diode had printed 100 meters of nylon, 100 meters of double-sided tape, and dozens of contraceptives using the dressing room printer.
+She then watched as Diode printed some recycled cloth scraps, a 15-liter container, water, and ethanol, struggling to piece together what she was doing.
+Confusing Terra even more, she stole fifteen cushions from various places around the house.
+In addition to the cushions, Diode also stole shoes, a frame, a pen, an emergency button and an antique tightsuit.

 It wasn't long before Terra figured out how the recycled cloth and container were being used.
-Diode soaked the cloth in the water-filled container, wrung it out to remove the excess moisture, and used it to scrub the attic.
-The ancient method of bucket and cloth cleaning, zoukingake, was something Terra had only seen in photo books.
-Diode had no choice but to manually clean the attic herself, since she couldn't get upstairs back up with the downstairs cleaning tools.
-However, zoukingake didn't strike Terra as the kind of thing Diode would learn voluntarily, so she had no doubt it had been learned unwillingly.
+Diode was soaking the cloth in the water-filled container, wringing it out to remove the excess moisture, and using it to scrub the attic.
+This ancient method of bucket and cloth cleaning, zoukingake, was something Terra had only seen in photo books.
+Diode had no choice but to manually clean the attic herself, since she couldn't get back upstairs with the cleaning tools from downstairs.
+However, zoukingake struck Terra as the kind of thing Diode would not learn voluntarily, so no doubt she had been forced to learn it.

 Terra didn't know much about contraceptives, so she looked them up in the archive.
 Diode hadn't printed the usual seminal duct blockers or meiosis inhibitors, and Terra was shocked to learn that primitive rubber products like that even existed.
-Diode was carrying the contraceptives with her sketchy places.
-Although when and where she used them was up to her, Terra felt a turbulent emotion she didn't understand when she imagined that.
+Diode was going into sketchy places with those contraceptives, and although when and where she used them was up to her, Terra felt a turbulent emotion she didn't understand when she imagined how they might be used.

 No, she's definitely using them for some kind of craftwork!
 That's what the other print jobs seemed to be for, too, Terra firmly told herself.

-Diode wore a gray sweater and had her hair up.
-Her whole appearance created the strong impression she was living there.
-So she can look like that too—while Terra was distracted by watching Diode, her companion was focused on something else.
+So she can look like that too.
+While Terra was distracted by watching Diode, her companion focused on something else.

 “Kind of a peculiar tool you're using.”

 Terra's gaze returned to her hands.
 She had printed flour paste between two rectangular metal plates held together by a hinge.
-The tool had been specially wired to an electric line and was incredibly hot.
+The tool, specially wired for electricity, was incredibly hot.
 Savory smoke rose from it as the paste sizzled.

 “It's a nichrome hotplate.
 It uses electricity to heat up.
 My father refined it himself.”